xmlsh/xmlsh/extensions/calabash/README.txt

-y This is an extension module to xmlsh
+This is an extension module to xmlsh
 To run this module you must include the supplied calabash_ext.jar as well as the following jar files required for calabash